thrushlang/thrushc/README.md

 ## External requirements for create executables with the Compiler

-- **Clang** 17.0.6 (Linux binaries)
+- **clang** 17.0.6 (Linux binaries)

 > [!NOTE]
-> In the theoretically toolchain of thrush (under development), is ready contain the toolchain for each operating system in than language is available.
+> The theoretically toolchain of thrush (under development), is ready contain the toolchain for each operating system in than language is available.
 The default Installed location gived by the package manager `throium` in `%HOMEUSER%/thrushlang/backend/llvm/`.
 This process is going to be automatized by `throium`.